tdejaeger/Astronomy/README.md

 ## Hubble constant

-In the folder Hubble constant, you can find my solution to the problem proposed by **Prof. Dan Weiz.** in this lecture **Ay128: Undergraduate Data Science Lab** at Berkeley.
+In the folder Hubble constant, you can find my solution to the problem proposed by **Prof. Dan Weiz.** during his **Ay128: Undergraduate Data Science Lab** lecture at Berkeley.
 Here I will show how to measure the Hubble-Lemaitre constant, by building a hierarchical model for the distance ladder and ultimately using SNe Ia as standard candles.

 **Technical skills**: